Skip to main content

 • Sucking ice pops or ice cubes may help to ease the pain and are also a way of giving fluids.

 Occasionally, a child stops drinking because of the pain in their mouth.
 They are then in danger of becoming dehydrated.
-If your child has stopped passing urine, or if their urine is dark in colour and strong-smelling, they are likely to be dehydrated.
-See a doctor if you are concerned that your child is not drinking enough and is becoming dehydrated.
+If your child has significantly reduced urine, or if their urine is dark in colour and strong-smelling, they are likely to be dehydrated.
+Seek medical advice if you are concerned that your child is not drinking enough and is becoming dehydrated.
 Some children who are at risk of dehydration are admitted to hospital for a short while until the infection settles and they are drinking normally again.
 In hospital they can have their fluid intake monitored and they can be given an intravenous drip if needed.

 If your child is generally well with a primary herpes virus infection, they do not need to be kept off school or nursery.

-You should seek medical advice at any time if you are worried about yourself or your child.
-This is particularly important if you have a weakened immune system (immunocompromised).
+You should seek medical advice at any time if you are particularly worried about yourself or your child.
+This may be the case if you have a weakened immune system (immunocompromised).
 Immunocompromised people include those with conditions such as AIDS, or those receiving chemotherapy or other medicines which lower the body's resistance to infections.
-Pregnant women and mothers with a young baby who is affected, should also seek prompt medical attention.
-Anyone with a first (primary) cold sore infection where the symptoms are not settling after ten days, should see their GP.
+Pregnant women should also seek prompt medical attention.
+Very young children and babies with a primary cold sore infection should also seek medical help.
+Anyone with a primary cold sore infection where the symptoms are not settling after ten days, should see their GP.

 Continue reading below

 After a first (primary) infection has cleared, the virus remains dormant (inactive) in a nerve sheath.
-For most of the time it causes no problems.
+Most of the time this causes no problems.
 In some people the virus 'activates' from time to time to cause cold sores around the mouth and nose.
-Repeated (recurrent) cold sores may be unpleasant but do not cause severe mouth infections like some primary infections.
+Repeated (recurrent) cold sores may be unpleasant but do not usually cause severe mouth infections like some primary infections.
 About 1 in 5 people in the UK have recurrent cold sores.

 Further reading and references